Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Proofs of the results

-Proof of all results are given in this section.
-We have to establish some basic lemmas via infinite dimensional structure introduced forego in detail before proving.
-Throughout this paper, we always denote by $ {\rm id} $ the identity operator without causing ambiguity, and we denote by $ \mathbb{I} $ the infinite dimensional identity matrix, that is, $ D\left( {\rm id} \right) = \mathbb{I} $.
-Moreover, $ \vee $ and $ \wedge $ represent the maximum operator and minimum operator, respectively.
+All proofs of the results are presented in this section.
+However, before delving into the proofs, it is essential to establish in detail some fundamental lemmas based on the infinite-dimensional structure introduced earlier.
+Throughout this paper, we consistently use the notation $ {\rm id} $ to represent the identity operator, and we denote by $ \mathbb{I} $ the infinite-dimensional identity matrix, such that $ D\left( {\rm id} \right) = \mathbb{I} $.
+Additionally, the symbols $ \vee $ and $ \wedge $ represent the maximum and minimum operators, respectively.